Special Weather Statement issued for Weston by NWS - News Break

 Special Weather Statement issued for Weston by NWS

-Effective: 2021-07-12 12:25:00 MDT Expires: 2021-07-13 02:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Weston STRONG THUNDERSTORM OVER SOUTHEASTERN WESTON COUNTY At 142 AM MDT, Doppler radar was tracking a strong thunderstorm 10 miles north of Morrisey, or 14 miles southwest of Newcastle, moving northeast at 30 mph.
-Penny size hail will be possible with this storm.
-This storm will remain over mainly rural areas of southeastern Weston County to the south of Newcastle, including portions of U.S. 85.alerts.weather.gov
+Effective: 2021-07-12 12:25:00 MDT Expires: 2021-07-13 01:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Weston STRONG THUNDERSTORM OVER CENTRAL WESTON COUNTY At 1257 AM MDT, Doppler radar was tracking a strong thunderstorm 12 miles southwest of Upton, or 31 miles west of Newcastle, moving southeast at 25 mph.
+Half inch hail will be possible with this storm.
+This storm will remain over mainly rural areas of central Weston County to the west and southwest of Osage.alerts.weather.gov

 Comments / 0